losaposta/ubuntuism/README.md

 		filter: progid:DXImageTransform.Microsoft.gradient(startColorStr='#666666', EndColorStr='#333333');
 	}</pre>

-	g.
-Since Construct gives the primary header gutter a default of 10px, we need to override that style to line it up with the body.
+	Since Construct gives the primary header gutter a default margin of 10px, we need to override that style to line it up with the body.
 We'll add some padding while we are at it.
 	 <pre>
 	 #header .gutter {